 Abe Stark Rink at the Coney Island Boardwalk

 Coney Island is a hot beach destination during the summer, but quiets down during the winter months.
-At this rink by the famous boardwalk, public skating is available on Saturday and Sunday afternoons from mid-October to late March.
+At this rink by the famous boardwalk, public skating is available on Saturday and Sunday afternoons (Nov.
+1-March 29).
 The rink also hosts hockey as well as ice skating classes.

 Nearest subway: D, F, N, Q, to Stillwell Ave.